 If you know someone who is in chronic pain, you probably want to help.
 Many people aren’t sure how to go about it, and sometimes a general offer of ‘Let me know what I can do’, isn’t enough.
 There are ways to show that you care though.

 - Offer to come and visit.
 Just because your friend can’t get to you doesn’t mean she doesn’t want company.
 Don’t be offended if she says she doesn’t want visitors.
-Some people don’t want others to witness their pain.
+Some people, especially me, don’t want others to witness their pain.
 I often say no to visitors in my home because I feel like I have to entertain them and my home is the one place I don’t have to work at putting a smile on my face when I’m in agony.

 - Don’t tell your friend that you know how it feels.
 Suffering from the flu, having a broken leg, or dealing with a bad back don’t compare to what your friend is going through.
 In fact, you friend might be feeling like she has all three.

 - If you don’t understand your friend’s condition, ask her questions.
 She would rather tell you than have you ‘think’ you know what’s going on.

 - Don’t give unsolicited advice about her health.
 Don’t wait to be asked for help.
 If you want to help, just do it.
-Drop by for a quick visit, bring them dinner, offer to help change the bed or clean up.
+Drop by with some food or offer to help change the bed or clean up.

 - Offer to take her to the hospital and sit through treatment with her.